rppicomidi/pico_usb_host_troubleshooting/README.md

 The harware pieces cost me well under $20 US, and I use them for projects other than USB packet sniffing.

-Other solutions include hacking into an old cable and soldering it to a connector, or wiring discrete USB breakout boards to a Pico board on a standard solderless breadboard.
+Other solutions include hacking into an old cable and soldering it to a connector on the Pico board, or wiring discrete USB breakout boards to a Pico board on a standard solderless breadboard.
-See the `README.md` files from the two software projects that follow for hardware photos.
+See the `README.md` files from the two software projects that follow for the hardware photos those projects use.

 ### usb-sniffer-lite
 The [usb-sniffer-lite](https://github.com/ataradov/usb-sniffer-lite) project is the